 Directed by Jacques Rivette

-The French New Wave directors pulled off quite a cultural palace coup in the late 1950s.
+The French New Wave directors pulled off quite a coup in the cultural palace of the late 1950s.
 Blindsiding the old guard of film directors, the clever rebels struck from an unexpected direction, film criticism.
 Once established, Jean-Luc Godard spun his cinema away from playful poetry into less playful politics.
 François Truffaut nailed a breezy style but ended up making more liberated versions of the same movies the old guard might have made.
 Their best movies still seem fun, fresh, and stimulating.

 The nouvelle vague’s The 400 Blows, Breathless, Shoot the Piano Player and Contempt all have different styles, but they also have fairly conventional stories and characters.
 Godard’s films are often parodies of genre pictures; his (initial) game was to play poetic games with the grammar of cinema, starting with those jarring jump cuts.

-I’m not sure a synopsis would help with Paris Belongs to Us so I instead offer a quick run-down of characters.
+I’m not sure a synopsis would help with Paris Belongs to Us, so I instead offer a quick run-down of characters.
 Paris student Anne Goupil (Betty Schneider) meets a mysterious young woman in the next room, learns that a Spanish musician named Juan has died, and becomes involved with the friends of her brother, Pierre (François Maistre).
 Rumors suggest that Juan may have been killed by Franco’s falangist assassins.
 Juan was involved with an American, Terry Yordan (Françoise Prévost), whose affections have become split between two men.
-Play director Gérard Lenz (Giani Esposito) tries to stage a production of Shakespeare’s Pericles.
-The very strange American Philip Kaufman (Daniel Crohem) is a Pulitzer prizewinning author.
+Theatrical director Gérard Lenz (Giani Esposito) tries to stage a production of Shakespeare’s Pericles.
+The very strange American Philip Kaufman (Daniel Crohem) is a Pulitzer prize-winning author.
 Having fled to Paris to escape the McCarthy witch hunt, Philip is convinced that some kind of vast conspiracy is afoot, that other people who knew Juan may be in danger, especially Gérard.
-But Anne can’t make sense of these alarming stories – Philip gives her nothing of substance to work with, Pierre tells her to not take anything seriously, and the openly hostile Terry refuses to share what seems to be an inexhaustible supply of dark secrets.
-A tape recording of some of Juan’s guitar music seems to be important, so Anne drops her studies and sets out to find it.
+But Anne can’t make sense of these alarming stories – Philip gives her nothing of substance to work with, Pierre tells her to not take anything seriously, and the openly hostile Terry refuses to share her seemingly inexhaustible supply of dark secrets.
+A tape recording of some of Juan’s guitar music appears important, so Anne drops her studies and sets out to find it.
 Every new fact she learns contradicts what she thinks she already knows.
 Anne talks to a fellow at a café (Jean-Luc Godard) who says that all the paranoia is nonsense.
-Yet Terry and Philip insist that more lives are in danger, and allude to a vast conspiracy that, of course, circumstances will not allow them to detail.
+Yet Terry and Philip insist that more lives are in danger, and allude to a vast conspiracy that, naturellement, circumstances will not allow them to detail.
 All is disorder and doubt, and for Anne, emotional quicksand.
-She has to ask herself if she cares about this mess, too.
+She must ask herself if she cares about this mess, too.

 Rivette wisely gives us one character we can hang on to, the delightfully fresh but woefully uninformed Anne.
 This extremely likeable identification figure wants to help people and wishes no harm to anybody.
 Her only personal interest is a growing crush on Gérard, who redirects her interest into helping with his play.